donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/archive-dac-rdc.rst

 .. note::

+    It is important to archive the DAC as soon as possible after finishing data collection.
+This will provide a clear endpoint for data collection and it ensures that the DAC becomes read-only and protected against (undesired) changes.
+The collection  manager can still update user access to archived collections.
+If necessary, an archived collection can be re-opened and edited in a later stage.

 Only the manager of a collection can archive a collection.
 To archive a DAC or a RDC, log in to the portal :ref:`(see 1.1) <login-portal>` on your collections page, select the collection you want to archive, and click the button "switch to reviewable internal".
 This updates the status of the collection to a 'read-only' state that allows colleagues to review its content before archiving.

 .. figure:: images/switch_to_reviewable_internal.jpg